 I was happy with the knife organizer in the drawer, but we have six drawers in our new kitchen, four of those being about eight inches wide and too thin to hold the organizer, and the other two being quite deep to hold our pots and pans.
-So I had to think about something, and it quickly came to me: I had to get a magnetic knife strip in order to save space.
-And in this article, I will share with you a how to guide for the DIY Magnetic Knife Strip with no holes – Ikea type!

-We decided on settling on the Grundtal from Ikea.
+Back to what I got for my kitchen, I already knew a bit of what I was going to do.
 I had seen some hacks of it online, from people using glue to stick it on the wall to people gluing two together back to back to hold their knives against the side of the refrigerator.
 So there were options!

 It was only $13 and I had no better alternative.
 I took it home, played with it, hurt some fingers (they put a LOT of strong magnets, so be careful, it is not something for little kids to play with as I felt that I was playing with death).

 After making some trips to Home Depot and Michael’s, I settled on filling the back cavity with wood.
 I wanted the back side to be flat so that I could use the 3M Contact strips to adhere the knife rack to the wall.

 That said, if I had kids, I would not have used this method, I probably would’ve gotten a knife block.
 However, I think my risks were calculated, and I’ll go into it more below.
 In our case, it’s been several months and no problems… but proceed at your own risk.

-– Grundtal Magnetic Knife Strip
+– Magnetic Knife Strip (like this one)

 – Wood pieces – I got wood pieces from Michael’s, brand ArtMinds.
 Each piece measured .1in x 1.1 in x 11 in.

 – Optional – Gloss Spray Paint

 The Grundtal Knife Rack comes with two long metal pieces and two small circular pieces.
 One of long metal pieces (piece #1) is the outside which the knives will touch.
 The other long metal piece (piece #2) is used to mount to the wall.

 Before I glued the wood pieces in, I spray painted them with clear gloss.
 I used clear pine craft wood and the surface was a bit rough and soft.
 I decided to give it a harder surface with the clear gloss, but you could use also use lacquer.